rhinestonewtf/registry/docs/ModuleRegistration.md

 ## Deploy Bytecode via Registry (CREATE3)

-Module Developers can deploy their module Bytecode directly with the registry.
+Module Developers can deploy their module Bytecode directly via the registry.
-The Registry supports deployments via [CREATE3](https://github.com/0xsequence/create3) so the initcode of the module does not affect the modules deployment address.
+The Registry also supports deployments via [CREATE3](https://github.com/0xsequence/create3) so the initcode of the module does not affect the modules deployment address.
 This feature can be very useful for cross-chain deployments.

 ```solidity
 /**